Econ-G/FAVAR/README.md

+## Acknowledgments

+Huge thanks to **Yuchen** for her invaluable support throughout this project.
+Your insights, patience, and timely feedback made all the difference in bringing this work to life!

 ## Data
 We use 186 Canadian
 macroeconomic monthly time series and the monthly average federal funds rate from January 1997 to November 2024.